volutus/self-domain-docker/README.md

 All of the website logic is driven by a Flask app which is stored at [the following repo.](https://github.com/volutus/self-domain-flask)

 I've updated the sample to also include a postgres database which I'll be integrating into the flask app.

-## TODO

-I need to implement a health check endpoint in the flask app and tie it into the compose file.
-The current one (/flask-health-check) returns a 404 or some other non-200 status code since it doesn't exist.

-I want to spend some time testing this to make sure the NGINX reverse proxy is actually doing its job.
-It would be easy for this to work without the NGINX reverse proxy behaving as intended but the application won't scale correctly.

-I'd like to implement uptime kuma and tie it into the reverse proxy.
-They have a guide for this so it should be possible